SMART-Dal/codegreen/docs/design/architecture.md

-# Code Green Architecture Overview
+# CodeGreen Architecture Overview

-This document provides an overview of the Code Green tool’s architecture.
-Code Green is designed as a modular, language-agnostic energy measurement system that supports multiple hardware platforms and scenarios.
+This document provides an overview of the CodeGreen tool's architecture.
+CodeGreen is designed as a modular, language-agnostic energy measurement system that supports multiple hardware platforms and scenarios.
 Its design follows best practices to ensure extensibility, maintainability, and reusability.

 ## 1. High-Level Architecture Overview